Base Node Architecture

 - Wallet RPC service: An RPC interface containing methods used by wallets to submit and query transactions on a Base Node

-- Base Node Sync RPC Service: Used by the Base Node State Machine Service to synchronize blocks
+- Base Node Sync RPC Service: Used by the Base Node State Machine Service to synchronise blocks

 - Mempool RPC Service: Provides the Mempool Service API via RPC